Friends of the Children's Work Along the Continuum: Exit to Permanency

 Friends as a Family Reunification Strategy

-In our last email, we talked about the role of a Friend supporting youth who’ve experienced foster care to achieve their goals.
+Our Friends support youth who’ve experienced foster care to achieve their goals.

 Because foster care is designed to be temporary, when children in our program experience foster care, Friends also work with all the adults in the child’s life to build positive relationships – maximizing connection, belonging and well-being.
 No matter the long-term plan that the child welfare system has for the child, Friends work hard to ensure that youth in care are connected to their parents and relatives.
 The data is clear that families stay together when they receive the services and supports they need to resolve the challenges that brought their family to the attention of the system in the first place.
 Data from the child welfare system confirms that when children in foster care have a Friend, they leave care almost six months faster than children in foster care without a Friend.
 Preliminary data from two of our chapters is also showing that when children with a Friend leave the system to go home, they go back into foster care less often.